 - Providing examples of successful introductory geoscience courses and their pedagogic and contextual strategies at a wide range of colleges and universities;

 - Fostering conversation and collaboration within departments and among campuses to enhance the impact of introductory courses.

-Important outcomes of this workshop are to support participants in creating successful introductory geoscience courses and course components in their specific context, and to create a series of examples and best practices that will be published on the web site.
-In order to accomplish this, participants are expected to do the following:
+Important outcomes of this workshop were to support participants in creating successful introductory geoscience courses and course components in their specific context, and to create a series of examples and best practices that will be published on the web site.
+In order to accomplish this, participants were expected to do the following:

 - In advance of the workshop, all participants (or participant groups) will

 - Explore materials developed at previous workshops addressing introductory geoscience courses;

 - Submit an essay about the context of their introductory geoscience courses, including the challenges and successes; and